kamranalisays/react-course-hello-world/README.md

             npx create-react-app hello-world

+2) Tools & Technologies

-3) How to install and use it
+3) How to setup the project

     2.1 - You have to clone the project.

-    2.2 - npm install
+    2.2 - After cloning the repo you have to install node modules.

-4) Key features and technologies used
+         Step-1 Open the terminal and change the directory to hello-world

+         Step-2 Install the node modules by the following command

+                npm start npm install

+               For Example :   E:\temporary\hello-world>

+4) How to run the project